2023 Best Value Natural Resources & Conservation Master's Degree Schools in the New England Region

 A rank of #5 on this year’s list means Harvard University is a great value for natural resources and conservation students working on their master’s degree.
 Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a very large student population.

-Harvard also took the #5 spot in our Best Natural Resources & Conservation Master’s Degree Schools in the New England Region rankings.
+Harvard did well in our overall quality rankings, too.
+It placed #5 on our Best Natural Resources & Conservation Master’s Degree Schools in the New England Region list.

-University of New England did quite well in this year’s ranking of the best places for natural resources and conservation students to get a master’s degree.
-It came in at #6 on the list.
+With a ranking of #6, University of New England did quite well on this year’s best value schools for natural resources and conservation students working on their master’s degree.
 UNE is a moderately-sized private not-for-profit school located in the medium-sized suburb of Biddeford.

 The average tuition and fees for an out-of-state graduate students at UNE are $29,352 a year.